 Yidan Sun

 Hi!
-My name is Yidan Sun, and I am a second-year PhD student in the Daniel J. Epstein Department of Industrial & Systems Engineering at the Viterbi School of Engineering, University of Southern California.
+My name is Yidan Sun, and I am a PhD student in the Daniel J. Epstein Department of Industrial & Systems Engineering at the Viterbi School of Engineering, University of Southern California.
 I am a member of the Artificial Intelligence and Complex Systems (AICS) group at USC Information Sciences Institute, working under the supervision of Dr. Mayank Kejriwal.

 Prior to my doctoral studies, I earned my master’s degree in Analytics from USC in 2022 and my bachelor’s degree in Statistics from The Chinese University of Hong Kong, Shenzhen, in 2020.